Custom service desks

 Communicating from the web chat to your service desk

-Communicating from your service desk to web chat
+Communicating from your service desk to the web chat

 One of the items that are passed into the factory is a callback object.
 The TypeScript definitions documented these callbacks.
 These callbacks are the functions that you call inside your service desk code to communicate information back to the web chat.